-We really hope you and your families are enjoying using Storypark at your service.
-To continue to make things as easy as possible for you throughout the holiday season, we’ve put together some handy tips and information.
+We hope you and your families enjoy using Storypark at your service.
+We’ve put together some handy tips and information to continue to make things as easy as possible for you throughout the holiday season.

 Children leaving the centre?

-To archive a child who is no longer enrolled at your service, just go to the main Children page, find their profile tile and click the drop-down arrow at the top right.
-From there you will see an option to Archive Child.
+If you need to archive a child who is no longer enrolled at your service, just go to the main Children page, find their profile tile and click the drop-down arrow at the top right.
+From there, you will see an option to Archive Child.
 When you do this, they will immediately be taken off the main Children page.
 Instead, their name will appear on the Archived tab of the Children page.
 Their tile will remain there indefinitely unless an admin parent deletes the child’s profile entirely from Storypark.
-If this happens, centre admins will be sent an email to inform them.
+If this happens, centre admins will be emailed to inform them.
 You will then have 7 days to export a copy of the child’s portfolio.

 How do we keep the records of archived children?